privacylabs/oasis/README.md

 ## Preparing the Pi

-1. Download Raspbian Jessie Lite (https://www.raspberrypi.org/downloads/raspbian/)
+1. Download the latest Oasis Raspbian Image (https://s3-us-west-2.amazonaws.com/privacylabs-oasis-images/image_2016-06-21-raspberrypi.img-lite.zip)
-1. Flash your microSD card with Raspbian Jessie Lite (https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+1. Flash your microSD card with the Oasis Image (https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
 1. Insert the microSD card into the microSD card socket on the bottom of the Pi
 1. Connect your Pi to your router using an Ethernet Cable
 1. Connect your Pi to your laptop using a microUSB cable or to a power plug